whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/11-time-based-synthesis/11-05-time-based-synthesis-assignment.md

 ### Techniques to Choose From (Minimum 3):

-1. Camera use (ISO, shutter speed, aperture).
+1. Camera use (ISO, shutter speed, aperture) - [Basic Camera Settings](../01-video-introduction/01-02-basic-camera-settings.md)
 2. Video editing and abstract video creation.
 3. Chroma keying and abstract visual effects in After Effects.
 4. Motion and camera tracking in After Effects and Blender.